‘Twas the night before Christmas and on the internet,

-The Google Ads were hung by the SERP with care,
+The Google Ads were hung by the Engineers with care,

-In hopes that conversions soon would be there.
+In hopes that Great Sales would soon hang in there.

-The Google Ads Experts were nestled, all snug in their beds.
+The Google Marketers were nestled, all snug in their beds.

-While visions of higher quality scores danced in their heads.
+While visions of Quality Traffic danced in their heads.

 We had just settled our brains for a long winter’s nap.